heygent/embanalysis/thesis/src/03-analysis.md

 phenomena coming through the embeddings layers of two distinct LLMs, OLMo and Llama.
 The most important difference between these two models that we were able to discuss is the scale, and we have shown that with bigger scale come more visible patterns, in both correlations with mathematical sequences and geometric structure.

-## Key Findings

-### Structured Numerical Embeddings

-Our analysis revealed that numerical tokens are not randomly distributed in embedding space but follow organized patterns:

-**Geometric Organization**: Principal component analysis showed that numerical embeddings lie on low-dimensional manifolds.
-OLMo-2 exhibited U-shaped curves with recursive patterns across digit ranges, while Llama-3.2 displayed more linear arrangements.
-Both models required only ~500 components to capture 90% of variance, indicating substantial dimensionality reduction from the full 4096-dimensional space.

-**Mathematical Property Correlations**: Multiple embedding dimensions showed *significant correlations with mathematical properties:

-- Magnitude and digit count exhibited the strongest correlations (r > 0.67) -
-Primality was encoded across multiple dimensions - Fibonacci number proximity showed notable correlations, though potentially influenced by magnitude effects
-- Binary properties like evenness were systematically represented

-The consistent organization of numerical embeddings according to mathematical properties suggests that neural language models might spontaneously develop structured representations during training.
-This organization goes beyond simple ordering, incorporating complex mathematical relationships like primality and sequence membership.
+This seems to be in line with the Platonic Representation hypothesis, as it is the fact that similar geometric structures seem to appear in different models.

+We have also shown that numerical embeddings lie on low-dimensional manifolds and have semantic relationships with the symbols they represent, given the numerous and very significant correlations there are between embedding dimensions and the magnitude of the represented number (> 0.7).
+We have also shown features highly correlated with the belonging of the represented number to certain numerical sequences, like Fibonacci (> 0.5), prime and triangular numbers.
+The fact that these relationships seem to strengthen with the scale of the model seem to contribute to the case that these representations may be converging.

 ## Limitations